Fix Search Engine Optimization Problems in 2026

 Technical search engine optimization covers everything that determines whether Google can find, crawl, and index your pages correctly.
 A technically broken page will not rank - regardless of how good the content is.

-- Core Web Vitals — Google's measurable user-experience signals: LCP (Largest Contentful Paint) should be under 2.5 seconds, CLS (Cumulative Layout Shift) under 0.1, and INP (Interaction to Next Paint) under 200 milliseconds
+- Core Web Vitals - Google's measurable user-experience signals: LCP (Largest Contentful Paint) should be under 2.5 seconds, CLS (Cumulative Layout Shift) under 0.1, and INP (Interaction to Next Paint) under 200 milliseconds.
+Measure yours at PageSpeed Insights

 - Mobile-friendliness - Google uses mobile-first indexing, meaning it ranks based on your mobile version, not your desktop version